srazmjo/Workshop1/project2.md

 #### A 3-D plot representing population of Mpassa
 This 3-D plot shows the population distribution over Mpassa subdivision.
 The striking data shows that the population distribution on Franceville which is located in the heart of Mpassa is extremely high compared to population distribution on other parts of Mpassa.
+Also those areas are overpredicted in our model compared to the orginial raster data.

 ![](project2_part2_Mpassa_3d_plot.PNG)